Aliases for PIAS3 Gene

 GeneCards Summary for PIAS3 Gene

 PIAS3 (Protein Inhibitor Of Activated STAT, 3) is a Protein Coding gene.
 Among its related pathways are TGF-Beta Pathway and IL6-mediated signaling events.
-GO annotations related to this gene include nucleic acid binding and protein C-terminus binding.
+GO annotations related to this gene include nucleic acid binding and ligase activity.
 An important paralog of this gene is ZMIZ1.

 UniProtKB/Swiss-Prot for PIAS3 Gene

 Functions as an E3-type small ubiquitin-like modifier (SUMO) ligase, stabilizing the interaction between UBE2I and the substrate, and as a SUMO-tethering factor.
 Plays a crucial role as a transcriptional coregulation in various cellular pathways, including the STAT pathway and the steroid hormone signaling pathway.
 Involved in regulating STAT3 signaling via inhibiting STAT3 DNA-binding and suppressing cell growth.
-Enhances the sumoylation of MTA1 and may participate in its paralog-selective sumoylation.
+Enhances the sumoylation of MTA1 and may participate in its paralog-selective sumoylation (PubMed:21965678, PubMed:9388184).
+Sumoylates CCAR2 which promotes its interaction with SIRT1 (PubMed:25406032).
+Diminishes the sumoylation of ZFHX3 by preventing the colocalization of ZFHX3 with SUMO1 in the nucleus (PubMed:24651376).